 With COPD, a cold or other respiratory infection can become very serious.
 Get vaccinated against the flu and pneumonia, and encourage family and those around you to do the same.
 It is also a good idea to wash your hands often, practice good oral hygiene and avoid crowds and people who are ill.

 - What else can I do to improve my lung health and quality of life?

 Many COPD patients find relief through breathing exercises.
 If you have COPD, you might feel isolated or depressed.
-Connecting with social support through pulmonary rehabilitation programs, Better Breathers Clubs, the Lung HelpLine, or online support communities can not only help you emotionally, but physically as well.
+Connecting with social support through pulmonary rehabilitation programs, Better Breathers Clubs, the Lung HelpLine, or online support communities can not only help you emotionally but physically as well.
+Find help to stop smoking.
 Talk with your doctor about all of the ways you can maintain a good quality of life while living with COPD.